raek/pladder/README.md

     $ python3 -m venv --system-site-packages ~/.cache/pladder-venv
     $ source ~/.cache/pladder-venv/bin/activate
     (pladder-venv) $ pip install .[systemd]

+Installing the `pladder` package does unfortunately not put the systemd unit files into `~/.config/systemd/user` where they need to be.
+There is a tool that does this.
+Run it like this:

-    (pladder-venv) $ deactivate
+    (pladder-venv) $ pladder-systemd update-unit-files
+    $ systemctl --user daemon-reload

+This does not enable the units, but merely makes systemd know about them.
+If you change the `.service` files, you need to reinstall the `pladder` package and rerun the above two commands.

 ## Installing the bot service

-First let systemd know that there is such a thing as pladder-bot:

-    $ systemctl --user link ./pladder-bot.service

-This sets up symlinks from the location where user services are defined (`~/.config/systemd/user/`) to the repo directory.
-The service is still not enabled nor started.
-Enable the service to tell systemd that it should be started automatically on boot:
+After writing the unit files, it is time to enable the service.
+This means that systemd that it will be started automatically by systemd on
+boot:

     $ systemctl --user enable pladder-bot.service

-Since we just added the service after the last boot, we also need to start it manually the first time:
+Since we just enable the service and have not rebooted yet, we also need to start it manually this first time:

     $ systemctl --user start pladder-bot.service

-The `--dbus` flag can be given to `pladder-cli` to run commands on the new background service.
+The `--dbus` flag can be given to `pladder-cli` to run commands on the new background service:

+    (.venv) $ pladder-cli -c 'echo hello'

 To check in on the service you can use this command (which also displays its most recent log lines):

     $ systemctl --user status pladder-bot.service